logos-co/roadmap/content/roadmap/consensus/candidates/carnot/FAQ.md

 > `Marcin:` Great, and definitely, we cannot attest that a node was not participating - I was not suggesting that;).
 But we can also think about extending the attestation for lazy-participants case (if it’s not already part of the protocol).

 > `Moh:` OK, thanks for the clarification 😁 .
 Of course we can have this feature to forward the proof of participation of successor committees.
-In the first version of LogosBFT we had this feature as a sliding window.
+In the first version of Carnot we had this feature as a sliding window.
 One could choose the size of the window (in terms of tree levels) for which a node should forward the proof of participation.
 In the most recent version the size of sliding window is 0.
 And it is 1 for the root committee.
 It means root committee members have to forward the proof of participation of their child committee members.
 Since I was able to prove protocol correctness without forwarding the proofs so we avoid it.
 But it can be part of the protocol without any significant changes in the protocol

 > If the proof scheme is efficient ( as the results you presented) in practice and the cost of creating and verifying proofs is not significant then actually adding proofs can be good.
 But not required.